Coronavirus (COVID-19) Updates

 To read our COVIDSafe Plan, click on the link below.

-- Proof of vaccination must be shown for all visitors aged 12 years & 2 months or older.
+- Proof of vaccination or valid exemption must be shown for all visitors aged 18 years or older.
 Click here for how to provide proof of vaccination.

 While we wait for restrictions to ease further, memberships can be placed on free suspension for those who may not be able to or wish to not return to our venue at this time.
 Please contact the centre should you wish to extend this.